Social Psychology Network

 • SPN Mentor

-At the recent conference for the Society for Personality and Social Psychology (Jan.
-17-19, 2013) held in New Orleans, I gave a symposium talk entitled "Emerging uses of the force platform in intergroup and interpersonal relations research" as part of the symposium entitled "New tools: Open source and publicly available technology for social psychology research" (Session H-11).
-If you are interested in obtaining my talk's supplemental materials on using the Wii Balance Board in your own research, please use the "Contact" tab to request them from me.
+At the 2013 conference for the Society for Personality and Social Psychology held in New Orleans, I gave a symposium talk entitled "Emerging uses of the force platform in intergroup and interpersonal relations research" as part of the symposium entitled "New tools: Open source and publicly available technology for social psychology research."
+If you are interested in learning more about using the Wii Balance Board in research, I have prepared supplemental materials for this talk.
+Please use the "Contact" tab to request them from me.

 Primary Interests: